Colonization of Mars: Radiation

-Dangerous amounts of radiation reach Mars' surface despite it being much further from the Sun compared to Earth.
-Mars has lost its inner dynamo giving it a weaker global magnetosphere than Earth does.
+Dangerous amounts of radiation reach Mars's surface despite it being much further from the Sun compared to Earth.
+Mars has lost its inner dynamo giving it a weaker global magnetosphere than Earth.
 Combined with a thin atmosphere, this permits a significant amount of ionizing radiation to reach the Martian surface.
 There are two main types of radiation risks to traveling outside the protection of Earth's atmosphere and magnetosphere: galactic cosmic rays (GCR) and solar energetic particles (SEP).
 Earth's magnetosphere protects from charged particles from the Sun, and the atmosphere protects against uncharged and highly energetic GCRs.
 There are ways to mitigate solar radiation, but without much of an atmosphere, the only solution to the GCR flux is heavy shielding amounting to roughly 15 centimeters of steel, 1 meter of rock, or 3 meters of water, limiting human colonists to living underground most of the time.

 The Mars Odyssey spacecraft carries an instrument, the Mars Radiation Environment Experiment (MARIE), to measure the radiation.
-MARIE found that radiation levels in orbit above Mars are 2.5 times higher than at the International Space Station.
+MARIE found that radiation levels in orbit above Mars are 2.5 times higher than at the International Space Station, or much higher than the combined global fallout of the thousands of nuclear weapons testing.
 The average daily dose was about 220 uGy—equivalent to 0.08 Gy per year.
 A three-year exposure to such levels would exceed the safety limits currently adopted by NASA, and the risk of developing cancer due to radiation exposure after a Mars mission could be two times greater than what scientists previously thought.
 Occasional solar proton events (SPEs) produce much higher doses, as observed in September 2017, when NASA reported radiation levels on the surface of Mars were temporarily doubled, and were associated with an aurora 25-times brighter than any observed earlier, due to a massive, and unexpected, solar storm.
 Building living quarters underground (possibly in Martian lava tubes) would significantly lower the colonists' exposure to radiation.